gaofeng03/docker-npm/README.md

 # docker-npm

-使用 docker 将 npm 私有化
+* Using docker to privatize NPM